Small appliances and utensils. Wrap and place these in sturdy cartons, with heavier items on the bottom.

 Drapes and curtains.
 Hang drapes over crossbars in wardrobe cartons or fold and pack them in clean cartons.
 Remove curtains from rods, fold them, and pack in cartons.

 Firearms.
-You are responsible for transporting handguns and ammunition.
 Notify Atlas before you move if your shipment contains long guns or other firearms.
 Firearms must be unloaded, have legible serial numbers, and be packed in the presence of the Atlas Van Operator.

 Home theater systems, TVs, surround sound and entertainment system components.
 We recommend you use a qualified third party to properly prepare these items.
 It is best to use the original packaging when available.
 Consult your owner's manuals for specific instructions.